 Essentially, our Civic Centre will be where everything that needs to be done in order for our city to function in a positive and productive way gets done.

 We want to make your Civic Centre as welcoming and accessible as budget allows, so our whole community finds it easy to interact with Council staff – whether that's talking to a councillor, making enquiries about your property or our services, applying to do something or attending a meeting.

-3. How much is the project costing, and what does that include?
+4. How much is the project costing, and what does that include?.
+How much is the project costing, and what does that include?

 This budget includes the:

 - $3.4 million land purchase from Returned and Services Association (RSA),